Family Law Concentration

 In addition to LAWS 311 and LAWS 305 (credits for which do not count toward the 18-credit concentration requirement) a student must take the following courses.
 Credits for these courses will count toward the 18-credit concentration requirement:

-Choose at least two from the following courses or from other required courses listed above.
 (Not all of these are offered every year.)

 The balance of the credits, if any, are to be earned from the following family law-related courses, or from other core courses listed above.
 (Not all of these are offered every year.)